mstephenhunt/node-modbus/README.md

 When reading `coils`, the controller used for this implementation only cared about the first bit.
 To account for this, only the first bit read from a `coil` is returned.

 This means when you provide a `count` to read `coils`, you're getting the first bit of each `coil` from `start` to `count`.

+This means, for coil `writes` you're also only writing to the first bit in the 8-bit coil sequence.